Leslieying/starter-academic/content/authors/admin/_index.md

 - [] #Visitors
 ---

 I am a CSC-funded PhD candidate at School of Earth Science, University of Bristol.
-My PhD study is to use a trait-based marine ecosystem modelling (ForamEcoGEnIE) to study marine biogeochemistry cycle through Earth history.
-I've studied the Daya Bay nekton community and energy flow through size spectrum; and their seasonal trophic interaction patterns using stable isotopes analysis.
+I use a trait-based marine ecosystem model, ForamEcoGEnIE, to study the marine biogeochemistry cycle through Earth history.
+You can find more information in my [CV](https://www.ruiying.online/files/cv.pdf).